vega/vega-lite/site/docs/composition/facet.md

 The default [resolutions](resolve.html) for row/column facet are shared scales, axes, and legends.

-To overrride this behavior, tou can set `resolve` to `"independent"`:
+To override this behavior, tou can set `resolve` to `"independent"`:

 <span class="vl-example" data-name="trellis_barley_independent"></span>